We compare bitcoin and XRP side by side – how do they stack up against one another?

 Satoshi Nakamoto’s 2008 paper outlined a vision for a form of peer-to-peer electronic cash known as bitcoin.
 Launched in 2009, the world’s first digital currency is based on a peer-to-peer network secured by cryptography, and there’s no central authority that governs bitcoin.

 Bitcoin holders can transact directly with one another, with all transactions recorded in a public ledger known as the blockchain.
 Once a transaction has been added to the blockchain, its details can’t be removed or altered in any way.
-These transactions are verified and the network secured by volunteers known as miners, who use their computing power to solve complicated mathematical problems.
+These transactions are verified and the network secured by volunteers, known as miners, who use their computing power to solve complicated mathematical problems.

 Meanwhile, XRP is a more recent arrival on the cryptocurrency scene.
 Its history dates back to the start of 2012 and the founding of the San Francisco fintech company now known as Ripple.
 Ripple’s aim is to provide faster, cheaper and more reliable international payments between banks than the infrastructure currently in place.

 This is where the XRP cryptocurrency comes in.
-The native digital asset of the XRP Ledger, a decentralised ledger powered by a peer-to-peer server network, XRP acts as a liquidity source for banks and payment providers sending cross-border payments.
+The native digital asset of the XRP Ledger, a decentralized ledger powered by a peer-to-peer server network, XRP acts as a liquidity source for banks and payment providers sending cross-border payments.
 Using Ripple’s network, and with XRP acting as the link between different fiat currencies, Ripple allows users to send payments that settle in four seconds, and the minimum transaction cost or a standard transaction is 0.00001 XRP.

 How bitcoin (BTC) works